yiqiao-yin/Statistical-Machine-Learning/README.md

 This is the Github repo for the course Statistical Machine Learning offered at Columbia University.
 I set this up for future students and hope this site can be helpful.
 Please feel free to email me if you have questions.

+# Documents

+There are the following documents:
+- Homework: there are a few files I collected from past homework; I would love people to not focus on this part, because simply doing homework is not enough.
+- Notes: this document has lecture notes taken by me and I am glad to share this with you.
+That being said, I have faith that successful audience tend not to use online documents.
+I believe they are capable of preparing their own notes.
+Mine is simply up for sharing and inspration purpose.
+It is strongly recommended that you use your own notes.
+- Lecture: slides I collected in machine learning
+- Exercise: This is a dictonary of packages of different machine learning scripts.
+Each script has (1) Definition of function, (2) Toy data, and (3) Running the function.
+I wrote all scripts in the same format so that I can fit them into a larger picture later on.
+It is strongly recommended that you come up with your own format of executing these functions, but I hope mine can be good inspiration.

 # Advice

 I do not believe there is one book or one problem set to do so that one can magically become an expert in machine learning.
 That being said, there are a few directions to go so that perhaps you can be on the right track.
 On top of that, your dilligence is a great contributing factor to determine how far you can push yourself in this field.